christianalfoni/EmptyBox/README.md

 - Isomorphic by default
 - Write articles in Github Markdown
 - Articles are automatically bundled with your application and lazy loaded
-- When editing markdown files and saving the application LIVE updates the article
+- When editing markdown files and saving, the application HOT LOADS the article, magic!
 - Add whatever functionality you want.
 Simple APIs gives you access to the articles

 ## Getting started